Degenerations of ideal hyperbolic triangulations: Introduction

 \section{Introduction}

-Let $M$ be the interior of an orientable, compact, connected 3--manifold with non-empty boundary consisting of a pairwise disjoint union of tori, and let $\tri$ be an ideal (topological) triangulation of $M$ with the property that all edges are essential.
-Following an approach sketched by Thurston \cite{t81}, projective classes of transversely measured singular codimension--one foliations of $M$ are associated to degenerations of ideal hyperbolic triangulations of $M,$ which are parameterised by an affine algebraic set $\D(\tri),$ called the \emph{deformation variety}.
+Let $M$ be the interior of an orientable, compact, connected 3--manifold with non-empty boundary consisting of a pairwise disjoint union of tori, and let $\tri$ be an ideal (topological) triangulation of $M.$ Following an approach sketched by Thurston \cite{t81}, projective classes of transversely measured singular codimension--one foliations of $M$ are associated to degenerations of ideal hyperbolic triangulations of $M,$ which are parameterised by an affine algebraic set $\D(\tri),$ called the \emph{deformation variety}.
 The set $\D (\tri)$ is also related to the study of representations of $\pi_1(M)$ into $\PSL,$ and used to obtain an explicit understanding of the link between the topology of a cusped 3--manifold and ideal points of varieties related to representations into $\SL$ and $\PSL.$ This link is known to exist from constructions by Culler, Morgan and Shalen~\cite{cs, ms1}.

-The new contribution of this paper lies in an analysis of the deformation variety using hyperbolic geometry and tropical geometry, as well as ideas of Bestvina~\cite{best}, Thurston~\cite{t81} and Yoshida~\cite{y}.
+The new contribution of this paper lies in an analysis of the deformation variety using hyperbolic geometry and tropical geometry, as well as ideas of Bestvina~\cite{best}, Paulin~\cite{P}, Thurston~\cite{t81} and Yoshida~\cite{y}.
 The canonical Morgan-Shalen compactification of the character variety is infinite dimensional and relies on Hironaka's theorem.
 The approach taken here uses an ideal triangulation as a particular, finite-dimensional coordinate system.
 The aforementioned link is explicitly described as a degeneration of the ideal hyperbolic triangulation, and the use of ideal triangulations and tropical geometry allows an algorithmic construction of surfaces (or, more generally, transversely measured singular foliations) dual to ideal points of the character variety.